uucidl/pre.uumu/README.md

 users, since since multimedia applications would anyway have to sample/refresh at a high enough rate anyway.

-In case where naïve could lose events, streamline the API by constructing buffers of prepared data, such as the utf8 text been input between the two samples.
+In cases where naïve state-capture would lose events, such as for text, the API prepares buffers of prepared data representing the aggregate input between two frames.

 Compromises:

 As of stream #2, audio has been implemented via a callback, pulling samples regularly from the high priority audio thread.

+Experiments to try:

+- The input/output struct is plain old data (if you except the platform specific handles) ; which means it should be trivial to record sequence of values to replay back the application eventually.

+Some other personal comments:

 A push API for audio is certainly possible, however I personally think if it make sense, it should prevent gaps in audio as the result of a